k1LoW/ndiag/README.md

 # ndiag

-`ndiag` is a high-level architecture diagramming/documentation tool.
+`ndiag` is a "high-level architecture" diagramming/documentation tool.

 Key features of `ndiag` are: